Fellow and Director of Studies in Psychological and Behavioural Sciences, King's College, Cambridge

-Mirjana Bozic is interested in taking PhD students.
+Mirjana Bozic is accepting applications for PhD students.

 Subject groups/Research projects

 I study language as a cognitive and a neural system.
-My research focuses on the neural mechanisms that support spoken language comprehension, and the structure of the underlying lexical representations.
+My research focuses on the neural mechanisms that support spoken language comprehension.
 Using behavioural and neuroimaging techniques, I investigate how different properties of the speech input engage the underlying neural architecture to produce successful comprehension.

 - Bozic M, Fonteneau E, Su L, Marslen-Wilson WD (2015).
 Grammatical analysis as a distributed neurobiological function, Human Brain Mapping.
 36, 1190-1201.

 - Fonteneau E, Bozic M, Marslen-Wilson WD (2014).
-Brain network connectivity during language comprehension: Interacting linguistic and perceptual subsystems, Cerebral Cortex. doi: 10.1093/cercor/bhu283
+Brain network connectivity during language comprehension: Interacting linguistic and perceptual subsystems, Cerebral Cortex.
+25, 3962-3976.

 - Marslen-Wilson, W.D., Bozic, M., & Tyler, L.K.
 (2014).
 Morphological systems in their neurobiological contexts.
 In M. Gazzaniga & G. Mangun (Eds) The Cogitive neurosciences, 5th Edition, MIT Press